Euphredes/Euphredes/README.txt

 gambling over my life and death.

 .it., this mystery goes by many names.
-Perhaps you too, reader, call .it. something different than: ego.
+Perhaps you too, Mr. Cole, call .it. something different than: ego.
 But who would want to deal with such a dangerous perhaps?
 Who would want to admit to